 Cesar Vallejo College commencements ceremonies are held twice a year.
 To graduate, students are required to fulfill all financial obligations.
-Students must make an appointment with the Director of Admissions/Registrars to complete a graduation application.
-Students will be awarded a Bachelor's in Business Administration with majors in Management or International Business after having satisfactorily completed all academics requirements with a minimum cumulative GPA of 2.0.
+Students will be awarded a Bachelors after having satisfactorily completed all academics requirements with a minimum accumulative GPA of 2.0.
 After review of the student's records, the Registrar will determine if the student may participate in the ceremony and shall notify the student in writing.